Dental prosthesis: Tooth crown procedure

 There are several things to check before placing a fixed prosthesis.
-Indeed, it is important that the dentist goes down under the gum to prepare the tooth that will receive the prosthesis.
-This prevents in particular the appearance of a grayish reflection on the dental prosthesis caused by the frame which is under the ceramic and will thus allow to obtain a more aesthetic and natural result.
-Besides, occlusion is another major step, because it means that your upper and lower teeth will touch each other, and thus promote good chewing.
+It is important that the dentist checks under the gum to prepare the tooth that will receive the prosthesis.
+This prevents in particular the appearance of a gray-ish reflection on the dental prosthesis caused by the frame which is under the ceramic and will eventually allow to obtain a more aesthetic and natural result.
+Occlusion is another major step, because it means that your upper and lower teeth will touch each other, and this promotes good chewing.
 If the occlusion is not successful, the fitting of your prosthesis will not help, since the patient will not be able to chew well.
 To verify that it is successful, your dentist will use a blue paper.

 Advantages of dental Prosthesis

 For those who have lost one, several or all of their teeth, the dental prosthesis aims to improve the quality of life in the following ways: it restores normal chewing function and reduces the weight of the masticatory forces on the structures still present in the mouth.
-Besides, it ensures stability of the remaining healthy teeth by avoiding their movement in edentulous spaces.
-It also Bridges the lack of support caused by missing teeth and promote the speech of sounds requiring that the tongue press on the teeth.
-Restore a socially acceptable oral aesthetic by restoring and maintaining facial features.
+Dental prosthesis ensures stability of the remaining healthy teeth by avoiding their movement in edentulous spaces.
+It also bridges the lack of support caused by missing teeth and promotes the speech of sounds requiring that the tongue presses on the teeth.
+It restores a socially acceptable oral aesthetic by maintaining facial features.